mbabynames search ✿

 Ragnar Oliver

-"noble and strong" (Ragnar) meets "olive tree" (Oliver).
+"warrior of the gods" (Ragnar) meets "olive tree" (Oliver).
 The combination reads as complete.
 Neither name overshadows the other.
 Ragnar is 2 syllables.
 Oliver at 3 adds length and rhythm.

 Ragnar James